napari/docs/docs/howtos/layers/image.md

 - `auto-contrast` is adjusted by selecting either `once` or `continuous`. `once` adjusts the contrast one time while `continuous` adjusts the contrast as you explore the image.

+- `histogram` shows the distribution of pixel values for the layer.
+The histogram button sits next to the contrast limits slider.
+  - **Left-click** the button to toggle the histogram inline in the layer controls.
+  - **Right-click** to open an advanced popup with the histogram, a larger contrast limits slider, gamma correction, and reset buttons.
+  See the {ref}`histogram-guide` for a detailed explanation of canvas and full modes, log scale, and how it handles large data.

 - `gamma` can be adjusted from a minimum of 0.20 to a maximum of 2.00.
   *Gamma correction* or *gamma* is a nonlinear operation used to encode and